tipabu/sds/README.md

 Parameterize the systemd service name to accomodate running multiple containers each with their own disk on the same host.

+Parameterize the tag to pull.
+Should make upgrade testing a bit easier.

+Get mount_check support, to play well with nuke-disk.

 Test against more platforms -- at least Ubuntu 20.04.

 Get on py3.
 Unfortunately, the published upstream py3 images are not currently